 Subscription.
 Subscription revenue consists of sales of SaaS subscriptions and on-premise term-based subscription licenses as well as support and maintenance contracts.
 We sell our software solutions primarily with a one-year contract term.
 We typically invoice SaaS subscription fees and support and maintenance fees annually in advance and recognize revenue ratably over the term of the applicable agreement, provided that all other revenue recognition criteria have been satisfied.
 The license portion of on-premise subscription revenue is recognized upfront, assuming all revenue recognition criteria are satisfied.
 See "Critical Accounting Estimates" for more information.
-Beginning in the third quarter of 2021, we updated how we deliver our Jamf Connect product resulting in a change in revenue recognition, with less revenue recognized upfront as on-premise subscription revenue.
-This revenue is now recognized ratably over the term of the subscription, in line with the majority of our revenue.
 We expect subscription revenue to increase over time as we expand our customer base because sales to new customers are expected to be primarily SaaS subscriptions.